 Cassie has relied on her brother, Tom, since they were orphaned when she was 5.
 Each year, Tom creates a Christmas scavenger hunt for her, but after a sudden accident kills Tom, Cassie is left bereaved and celebrating Christmas without him.

 Until she finds his final scavenger hunt.
 As she begins to solve the clues, her heart begins to heal, and love forms as well.
 This book is like the Christmas version of P.S.
 I Love You in the best possible way.
-I adored it!
+I adored this novel about grief.

 Nory, a used bookstore owner, is back in her hometown staying in a castle for her posh friend’s wedding.
 Reunited after years apart, this group of high school friends have lots of secrets and shared memories.